AlexBocken/bibel/README.md

 This is the Einheitsübersetzung from 1980 without annotations.
 An implementation to allow for annotations might be useful in the future.

-Still in developement, books will be added from time to time.

 Read the Word of God from your terminal

 Code largely based off of [https://github.com/bontibon/kjv.git](https://github.com/bontibon/kjv.git) but of course in german.